apple patient

 Apple's AirTag can be hacked and its software modified, as a security researcher has now discovered.
 An investigation into the microcontroller has shown that elements can be reprogrammed to change certain functions.

-Apple is known for building a high level of security into its products and this has naturally led to the new AirTags becoming a target for security researchers.
-Now it is clear that some AirTag elements can be modified.
-German security researcher "Stack Smashing" revealed on Twitter that he managed to "break into the microcontroller" of the AirTag.
+Apple is known for incorporating a high level of security into its products, and this has naturally made the new AirTags a target for security researchers.
+Now it's clear that some AirTag elements can be modified.
+German security researcher "Stack Smashing" revealed on Twitter that he had managed to "break into the microcontroller" of the AirTag.
 The hack, posted on Saturday and first reported by The 8-Bit discovered Tweet contains some details about the device.
-After spending several hours and destroying several tags in the process, the researcher made firmware dumps and finally discovered that the microcontroller could be reflashed.
-In short, the researcher proved that it was possible to change the microcontroller's programming to change how it works.
-An initial demonstration showed an AirTag with a modified NFC URL that, when scanned with an iPhone, displays a custom URL instead of the usual "found.apple.com" link.
+After several hours and destroying several tags in the process, the researcher created firmware dumps and finally discovered that the microcontroller could be reflashed.
+In short, the researcher proved that it was possible to modify the microcontroller's programming to alter its functionality.
+An initial demonstration showed an AirTag with a modified NFC URL, which, when scanned with an iPhone, displays a custom URL instead of the usual "found.apple.com" link.

 AirTag